Donald and Lynda Horowitz Professor for the Pursuit of Justice

 RACE, RIGHTS AND REPARATION: LAW AND THE JAPANESE AMERICAN INTERNMENT, with Eric Yamamoto, Jerry Kang, Carol Izumi and Frank Wu (Aspen Law & Business, 2001)

-Book chapter, in INTELLECTUAL PROPERTY, TRADE AND DEVELOPMENT: STRATEGIES TO OPTIMIZE ECONOMIC DEVELOPMENT IN A TRIPS PLUS ERA,2nd ed.
-(Daniel Gervais, ed., Oxford University Press, forthcoming 2013)
+Intellectual Property and Theories of Developmental Justice, in INTELLECTUAL PROPERTY, TRADE AND DEVELOPMENT: STRATEGIES TO OPTIMIZE ECONOMIC DEVEOPMENT IN A TRIPS PLUS ERA, 2nd ed.
+(Daniel Gervais, ed., Oxford University Press, forthcoming 2014).

 Copyright and Capability for Education: An Approach from Below in INTELLECTUAL PROPERTY AND HUMAN DEVELOPMENT: CURRENT TRENDS AND FUTURE SCENARIOS (Tzen Wong, Public Interest Intellectual Property Advisors, and Graham Dutfield, eds., 2011, Cambridge University Press), available at: http://www.piipa.org/index.php?option=com_content&view=article&id=99

 A Rough Guide to Global Intellectual Property Pluralism in WORKING WITHIN THE BOUNDARIES OF INTELLECTUAL PROPERTY (Rochelle Dreyfuss, Harry First and Diane Zimmerman, eds., 2010, Oxford University Press).

 A Substantive Equality Principle Within Global Copyright, in Questions on Copyright (Faculdade de Direitos de Campos [Brazil], ed.)
 (2009).